rbreaves/kinto/README.md

 sudo apt install python3
 ```

-3. Follow the prompts and the script will guide you through the rest of the setup.
+3. Run the script, press 1 or 2 keys and you are done.
 ```
 ./setup.py
 ```